 top of page

 Clara Bradbury-Rance is a film scholar, critic and teacher based in London.
 She works primarily on contemporary lesbian, queer and trans cinema and screen cultures.
 Clara's first book, Lesbian Cinema after Queer Theory, was published by Edinburgh University Press in 2019.
 She is a Senior Lecturer in Gender and Sexuality Studies at King's College London and has a PhD in Screen Studies from the University of Manchester.
-Clara is currently working on two new book projects: a semi-autobiographical account of spectatorship, masculinity and contemporary lesbian and trans screen cultures, and a BFI Classic on Céline Sciamma’s Portrait of a Lady on Fire.
+Clara is currently working on two new book projects: a semi-autobiographical account of spectatorship, masculinity and lesbian and trans film and tv, and a BFI Classic on Céline Sciamma’s Portrait of a Lady on Fire.

 LCAQT cover.jpg